nortikin/sverchok/docs/nodes/modifier_make/bevel_curve.rst

 - **Flip Taper**.
 This parameter is available only in the N panel.
 If checked, then direction of the taper curve is inverted comparing to the order of path vertices provided.
 Unchecked by default.
+- **Flip Twist**.
+This parameter is available only in the N panel.
+If checked, then direction of the twist data is inverted comparing to the order of path vertices provided.
+Unchecked by default.
 - **Metric**.
 The metric to use to compute argument values of the spline, which correspond to path vertices provided.
 Available values are: Euclidean, Manhattan, Chebyshev, Points.
 Default value is Euclidean.
 The default metric